ednieuw/FlipDiscClock/README.md

 ![image](https://github.com/user-attachments/assets/f076506d-4b0f-4e24-8999-a8cfd5927b91)

+V012 is an update that uses the latest NIMBLE 2 library and print the time exact on the minute instead of 0ne second later.

 The Flip disk clock with this software connects to the internet to receive time from it. <br>
 - Time can be set to the time zone the clocks operates in.
 Daylight saving is taking care for.<br>
 - If no WIFI is available the clock can be set to operate with a precise internal RTC-clock.
 No daylight saving then.<br>